maddes/carrito/README.md

 Please be very clear on your commit messages and pull request.

-All new code should use Laravel coding guideline, use PHPDOC and have plentiful comments.
+All new code should use the PSR-2 coding standard, PHPDOC and have plentiful comments.

 ## Versioning